UnifierHQ/unifier/README.md

 - [If you're hosting your own Unifier client](https://unichat-wiki.pixels.onl/setup-selfhosted/getting-started)

-### Upgrader
+### Managing updates
-To manage updates for Unifier and plugins, please refer to [this guide](https://unichat-wiki.pixels.onl/setup-selfhosted/getting-started/unifier#installing-upgrader) for Upgrader installation, and [this guide](https://unichat-wiki.pixels.onl/setup-selfhosted/upgrading-unifier) for managing updates.
+From v1.2.0, System Manager now manages updates.
+Please refer to [this guide](https://unichat-wiki.pixels.onl/setup-selfhosted/upgrading-unifier) for managing updates.

 ### Revolt and Guilded support
 To install support plugins for Revolt and Guilded, please refer to [this